ccxt/ccxt/wiki/Manual.md

 ## Transfers

-The `transfer` method make internal transfers of funds between accounts on the same exchange.
+The `transfer` method makes internal transfers of funds between accounts on the same exchange.
 If an exchange is separated on CCXT into a spot and futures class (e.g. `binanceusdm`, `kucoinfutures`, ...), then the method `transferIn` may be available to transfer funds into the futures account, and the method `transferOut` may be available to transfer funds out of the futures account

-Some unified names for `fromAccount` and `toAccount` include `funding`, `spot`, `margin`, and `future`.
-For some exchanges `funding` and `spot` are the same account.

-You can retrieve all the account types by selecting the keys from `exchange.options['accountsByType']

 ```Javascript
 transfer (code, amount, fromAccount, toAccount, params = {})